Back to Blog

 Journaling is often misunderstood.
 We think of "Dear Diary" entries about high school crushes.

-In reality, journaling is a cognitive tool.
-It is the act of taking the chaotic, swirling mess of thoughts in your head and trapping them on paper.
-Once they are on paper, they are static.
+In reality, journaling is a Cognitive Tool.
+It is the act of taking the chaotic, swirling mess of thoughts in your head ("The Cloud") and trapping them on paper ("The Static").
+Once they are on paper, they are external to you.
 You can examine them, question them, and often, dismiss them.

 Here are 20 prompts to get you started, categorized by what you need right now.